Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Czechia to Reykjavik (Keflavik)

-In Czechia, the only airport that has a direct connection to Reykjavik (Keflavik) is Prague.
+There is 1 airport in Czechia that has a direct connection to Reykjavik (Keflavik), which is Prague.
 From Prague, you can fly non-stop with Icelandair or Play.
-This is a seasonal route that starts in December and ends in January.

 Flights from Denmark to Reykjavik (Keflavik)